shtaykill-code/w3id.org/README.md

 ### Disclaimer

 The letters 'w3' in the domain name for this site stand for "World Wide Web".
-Other than hosting the software for the Permanent Identifier Community Group, the "World Wide Web Consortium" (W3C) is not involved in the support or management of this website in any way.
+Other than hosting the softwre for the Permanent Identifier Community Group, the "World Wide Web Consortium" (W3C) is not involved in the support or management of this website in any way.